Markus Kellermann Founder & CEO

 3. Where does the data live?

 Privacy matters.
 Some platforms process everything in the cloud.
-Convo processes audio locally on your device — nothing uploads to third-party servers.
+Convo processes audio locally on your device.
+Nothing uploads to third-party servers.
 If you're in a regulated industry or your prospects are privacy-sensitive, this is a major factor.
 See our privacy and compliance approach.

 4. What's the integration story?

-The tool should work with your existing stack — Zoom, Google Meet, Teams, your CRM.
+The tool should work with your existing stack: Zoom, Google Meet, Teams, your CRM.
 If it requires people to change their workflow, adoption will be low.

 5. What's the real cost?

-Enterprise conversation intelligence platforms like Gong can cost $100+/user/month.
+Enterprise platforms like Gong can cost $100+/user/month.
 Newer tools offer the core capabilities at $15-40/user/month.
 Calculate ROI based on time saved (15-20 minutes per meeting in follow-up work) and deal impact (better coaching = higher close rates).

 Use our meeting cost calculator to see what your current meetings cost, and our meeting ROI calculator to estimate the savings.